JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 The Leper - restoration of health

+Context: Jesus healed a leper who asked to be made clean, restoring his health and allowing him to reintegrate into society.

 - ΔOS(Leper) = +0.80 (Transformation from certain slow death and total social ostracization to full health and community reintegration)
 - VSA(Leper) = 0.58 (Average human)
 - Tc = 0.40 (Remaining natural lifespan)